nkamoah17/parkysmart/readme.md

 The system is composed of a React frontend and a Flask backend.
 The frontend allows users to upload an image of a parking lot, and displays the predicted occupancy.
 The backend handles the image upload, runs the prediction model, and returns the results.

 The system also includes a caching layer using Redis, and a blob storage layer using S3 for storing the uploaded images.
+It uses PostgreSQL for database operations.
 Getting Started

 To get started with the project, clone the repository and install the required dependencies.